What is a light and airy photography style?

 See why it’s so great for wedding photography?

-Photographed with natural light only indoors.
+Photographed in their parents’ bedroom with natural light only indoors.
 There’s a large window behind the girls and another to camera left.
-Light is being reflected back into their faces from the white sheet and white wall behind me.
+Light is reflected back into their faces from the white sheet and white wall behind me.
 Edited in Lightroom fo enhance the light and airy feel.
 See the SOOC before and after comparison near the end of the this article.

 No writing in the background or on clothing

 To avoid contrast in photos, apart from avoiding strong, hard light and deep shadows, you also can’t have distracting elements like writing.